INTO-CPS-Association/DTaaS/docs/admin/guides/hosting_site_without_https.md

-# Hosting site without https
+# Hosting site without HTTPS

-In the default trial or production installation setup, the https connection is provided by the reverse proxy.
+It is recommended that the DTaaS application is hosted behind a secure reverse proxy which provides HTTPS termination.
 The DTaaS application by default runs in http mode.
 So removing the reverse proxy removes the https mode.